-We have all heard speakers we would call ‘authentic’ but unpacking exactly what this means can be a bit confusing.
-Public speaking is a performance and so how can you perform and be authentic at the same time?
+It is easy to recognise an “authentic” speaker but unpacking what it really means is harder.
+After all, public speaking is a performance - so how can you perform and be authentic at the same time?

-Although public speaking is a performance it is not the same as acting.
-As an actor, you are pretending to be someone else, but as a public speaker you are being yourself.
+Although public speaking is a performance, it is not the same as acting.
+As an actor, you are pretending to be someone else, but as a public speaker you are yourself.
 In fact, the trick is to come across so naturally that it doesn’t look like you are performing!

-You achieve this by being totally familiar with the structure and content of your speech and trusting that you will find the exact right words on the day.
-Every time you practice your presentation or speech – and practice you must – it should come out a little different.
-The ideas and the way that you order those ideas shouldn’t change, but most of what you say is not ‘pre-scripted’.
+You achieve this by being familiar with the structure and content of your speech and trusting that you will find the exact right words on the day.
+Every time you practice your presentation or speech – and you must practice– it should come out a little different.
+The ideas and the way that you order those ideas shouldn’t change, but most of what you say is not “pre-scripted”.

 Have some notes if you need them, but use them as a prompt, not a crutch.
 If you need to check them, take a quick break to do so and then turn back to the audience before you start speaking.

 Use conversational language.
-I was pulled up at a Toastmasters meeting recently for saying ‘furthermore’ in a speech.
-Words like ‘furthermore’ and ‘nevertheless’ are a dead give away that you have attempted to memorise something written.
-It’s funny because I had caught myself on that exact thing when I was practicing but the word slipped back in on the night!
+I was pulled up at a Toastmasters meeting recently for saying “furthermore” in a speech.
+Words like “furthermore”, “hence” and “nevertheless” are a dead give-away that you have attempted to memorise something written.

-An authentic speaker uses personal stories and experiences to connect with their audience.
-These stories are relevant and not designed purely to make the speaker look them look good.
+An authentic speaker uses personal stories and experiences to connect with the audience

-For example, if I was turning this article into a speech I would probably put up a PowerPoint slide with a lot of text and proceed to read it for a few seconds to show the audience what I used to do!
+Stories can be examples.
+When I give talks on this subject, I put up a PowerPoint slide packed with text and proceed to read it for a few seconds to show the audience what I used to do!
 This makes me relatable (I used to do what I advise against) and credible (I hopefully come across as a much better speaker when I am not reading the PowerPoint slide).
 It is also quite funny because many people will recognise a bit of themselves in what I demonstrate.

-For eye-contact, make sure you cover all parts of the room and hold the gaze of each person just lightly longer than you feel comfortable with!
-It might feel like you are staring but it won’t feel this way to the other person.
+For eye-contact, make sure you cover all parts of the room and hold the gaze of each person just slightly longer than you feel comfortable with!
+It might feel like you are staring, but it won’t feel this way to the other person.

 Pauses are powerful.
-They signal that you are in control and they can be used for dramatic effect – to create suspense or to give the audience the opportunity to reflect on something you just said.
+They signal that you are in control and they can be used for dramatic effect – to create suspense or to allow the audience to reflect on something you just said.
 And the same rule applies.
 Pause for slightly longer than you feel comfortable with!

 Pausing has another benefit.
-It helps you eliminate or significantly reduce filler words such as um and ah or starting every sentence with ‘so’ or ‘and’.
-Don’t worry about the occasional filler but if you use too many suddenly they can become the only thing that is noticeable.
+It helps you eliminate or significantly reduce filler words such as um and ah or starting every sentence with “so” or a drawn-out “aaaand’.
+Don’t worry about the occasional filler, but if you use too many, they can become distracting.

-Some people smile naturally as they speak.
-But if this doesn’t work for you, just remember to stop and smile periodically – as long as it is appropriate of course!
+Some people naturally smile as they speak.
+But if this doesn’t work for you, remember to stop and smile periodically – as long as it is appropriate of course!

-Each of these things require a bit of work but you will find that they make a disproportionate difference to the quality of your delivery.
+Work on each of these one at a time.
+It takes a bit of effort initially, but they will make a disproportionate difference to the quality of your delivery.

-COVID19 has given us plenty examples of leaders who have acknowledged people’s pain and sacrifices while delivering a hard message.
+COVID19 has given us plenty of examples of leaders who have acknowledged people’s pain and sacrifices while delivering a serious message.
 Here in New Zealand, the daily media stand up by Prime Minister Jacinda Ardern and Director-General of Health, Dr Ashley Bloomfield, was a great example.
-Some people interpreted it in a cynical way but the vast majority (regardless of their political persuasion) saw it as a great demonstration of empathetic leadership and humble professionalism.
+Some people interpreted it cynically, but the majority (regardless of their political persuasion) saw it as a great demonstration of empathetic leadership and humble professionalism.

 Be patient - it takes time

 Another persona I occasionally slip into is being overly dramatic – making the performance element too obvious.
 I do this especially with impromptu speaking.
-It feels fake and I know it doesn’t look authentic but it helps me cover up my nerves.
-When I feel like I am acting I usually try to turn it back to the audience – for example by asking a question.
+It feels fake, and I know it doesn’t look authentic, but it helps me cover up my nerves.
+When I catch myself 'acting', I usually try to turn it back to the audience – for example, by asking a question.
 This reminds me that I am having a conversation, not performing a one-person show!

 Be conversational.
 Be prepared but not rehearsed.
 Share personal experiences and stories.
 Learn how to pause, make eye-contact, reduce filler words, and smile.
 Turn your attention away from yourself and towards your audience.
 And don’t take yourself too seriously!